 Testimony: Church never became part of my life until I was in high school and I had some Baptist friends who invited me over for the weekend when we went to church.
 Don Holloway, their pastor, would become a very important person in my life to come.
 High school ended, and more years passed by.
 Church again became a thing of the past.
 I led a rather worldly life during this time.
 In the spring of 1970, after losing many friends and realizing alcohol no longer was any help, life became meaningless and almost ended.
 But God graciously intervened and showed me in the Scriptures who Jesus Christ was.
 The words of Pastor Holloway had not gone without bearing fruit.
 I gave my life to Christ after He showed me my need and it became a life of searching and trusting.
 In His faithfulness, He gave me a godly wife, directed me back to Pastor Holloway’s ministry (who had moved into our area), and helped me to learn much about God, Jesus Christ, His Church and His Word.
 And the Lord has continued to direct our paths to this very day, and God continues to build His church.
 Praise be to God.

 Chris was installed as our third elder of GCC in 2011.
 He has been married to his wife, Julie, for three years.
-They currently have one child.
-Chris is passionate about teachingall of Scripture as one unified story of God's redemption of apeople for Himself in the person and work of Jesus Christ to thepraise of His glorious grace.
+Thus far, the Lord has blessed them with three princely boys: Charles, Jack, and Andrew.
+Chris is passionate about teaching all of Scripture as one unified story of God's redemption of a people for Himself in the person and work of Jesus Christ to thepraise of His glorious grace.

 I was raised in a traditional mennonite home. growing up hearing about God and Jesus, and knowing that sin was horrible and hell eternal.
 But I was never told, or never understood that the blood of Jesus Christ call take away all my sin (Colossians 2).
 So i attempted to live in a manner worthy of God. what a horrible failure that was!
 So when I saw there was no hope for me in living a life that would be pleasing to to God, I gave up.